vivianngiam/dreamcube.howshedied/README.md

 ### Dependencies & Frameworks

-The following submodules are used in compilation.
+The following Packages are used in compilation:
-- Addressables

 - JetBrains Rider Editor
 - ProBuilder
 - Test Framework